kjosib/sophie/docs/learn.rst

 	in each of these scenarios, and why that is the result you expect.

 * Exercise:
+    We haven't yet seen the ``map`` function.
+Based on how it's used here, what do you suppose it might do?

+* Exercise:
 	Actually run the example code.
 	See how things line up with your expectations.